glpi-project/doc/source/modules/administration/profiles/assistancetab.rst

    Associations permissions

 * **Link with items for the creation of tickets**:
-  * **My Devices**: equipments whose type is authorized and for which I am the user;
+  * **My Devices**: assets whose type is authorized and for which I am the user;
-  * **All Items**: all equipments of my entity whose type is authorized
+  * **All Items**: all assets of my entity whose type is authorized

-* **Associable items to a ticket**: types of equipment on which a ticket can be associated.
+* **Associable items to a ticket**: types of asset on which a ticket can be associated.
 To add a type, just click in the white area and choose the authorized type or *All* if you want to authorize all types.
 To delete a type, simply click on the cross to the left of its name or on *None* if you do not want to allow any associated element

 * **Default Tickets template**: default template that will apply for profile.